eddyystop/mithril-components/components/tabs/readme.md

 ```

 `selectors` and `attrs` specify the Mithril selectors and attrs to be attached to
-different locations in the structure.
+different locations in the structure, e.g. `{parent: '.nav.nav-pills.nav-stacked', itemActive: '.active'}`.
 The locations are:
 * `parent` The < ul>.
 * `item` and `itemActive` The < li> for every item.
 * `link` and `linkActive` The < a> for even link.

-You can add a new flavor by attaching a `selectors` and/or a `attrs`
+You can add a new flavor by attaching a `selectors` and/or a `attrs`, e.g.
 ```
-mc.Tabs.flavorsSelectors.newFlavorName: {parent:, ...};
+mc.Tabs.flavorsSelectors['bs/nav-pills.nav-stacked']: {parent: '.nav.nav-pills.nav-stacked', itemActive: '.active'},
-mc.Tabs.flavorsAttrs.newFlavorName: {parent:, ...}'
+mc.Tabs.flavorsAttrs['bs/nav-pills.nav-stacked'] = {};
 ```